Are you a Saint Rose student looking for your next step?

 “Small classes allowed me to build relationships with professors who were mentors outside of class.
 The school has everything to help you succeed.”

-Ranked #14 for Social Mobility (U.S. News & World Report)
+Ranked #15 for Social Mobility among National Universities (U.S. News & World Report)

 Students engaged in an internship, clinical, research project or experiential learning